Overview

 Workflow

-The challenge process has three connected phases: local development on released data, pre-evaluation on the hidden public leaderboard split, and final evaluation on the hidden private leaderboard split.
+The challenge process has three connected phases: local development on released data, one organizer-side pre-evaluation on the hidden public evaluation split several weeks before the deadline, and final evaluation that combines the hidden public and hidden private evaluation datasets with equal contribution.

 Local development on released data